 Fortunately, in 2017, Texas lawmakers significantly expanded the state’s expungement and sealing provisions.
 Now, most people with criminal convictions can have these records erased or at least hidden from public view.

-The Law Office of Jim Medley helps people just like you clear their criminal records, so you can live life the way you want.
+Jim Medley, Criminal Defense Lawyer, helps people just like you clear their criminal records, so you can live life the way you want.

 Most misdemeanor and felony offenses, including DWI, are eligible for expungement if the case resulted in no conviction.
 Some common non-conviction dispositions include: